sjmeverett/ractive-validator/README.md

 }
 ```

+Another property of the result object is `data`, which contains only the valid data found at the
+keypaths specified by the format rules.
+The `errors` property contains any validation error
+messages.

 By default, if the validator finds an error on a field, it will put the appropriate error message in
 a property with the name of the field with `Msg` appended.
 E.g., if the `name` field is required,
 but has no value, then the `nameMsg` field will be set to `'required'`.
+This is useful for frontend
-You would probably have a
+stuff for reporting errors to the user; you would probably have a `span` element to display the value
-`span` element to display the value of the error message:
+of the error message:

 ```html
 <div class="{{nameMsg ? 'has-error' : ''}}">